Sygil-Dev/whoosh-reloaded/docs/source/searching.rst

 =========================

-It is sometimes useful to use the results of another query to influence the order of a :class:`whoosh-reloaded.searching.Results` object.
+It is sometimes useful to use the results of another query to influence the order of a :class:` whoosh_reloaded.searching.Results` object.

 For example, you might have a "best bet" field.
 This field contains hand-picked keywords for documents.
 When the user searches for those keywords, you want